 Certain supplements and dietary modifications can help prevent hair loss related to thyroid conditions.
 Managing your condition with medications can also promote hair growth over time.

-Hypothyroidism, or underactive thyroid, can cause many symptoms, from weight gain to fatigue.
-Many people don’t develop symptoms of hypothyroidism until months or years have passed because it develops slowly.
-Hyperthyroidism, overactive thyroid, may cause anything from weight loss to nervousness.
+Hypothyroidism, or an underactive thyroid, can cause many symptoms, from weight gain to fatigue.
+Because the condition develops slowly, many people don’t develop symptoms until months or years have passed.

+Hyperthyroidism, or an overactive thyroid, may cause anything from weight loss to nervousness.
 Both conditions can cause dry, brittle hair or thinning hair on your scalp and body.
 Read on to learn what you can do if your thyroid condition is affecting your hair.

 Thyroid conditions can cause hair loss if they are severe and go untreated.
 Understanding how these conditions cause hair loss involves understanding how hair grows.